adamhenderson/tapestry-atmosphere/README.md

 tapestry-atmosphere
 ===================

-An attempt to use the Dojo Toolkit as the Infrastructure Provider for Tapestry 5.4
+An Atmosphere integration for Tapestry 5.4